Skip to Main Content

 Instructors can add DL Coaches to their course with the TA role.

-Academic DL Coach Training
+DL Coach Training

-Academic DL Coaches should complete CIRT's Canvas Orientation for Academic Coaches training course.
-The course provides FERPA guidelines and more details about the Academic DL Coach role, as well as a basic overview of Canvas and best practices for communication and facilitation.
+DL Coaches should complete CIRT's Canvas Orientation for Academic Coaches training course.
+The course provides FERPA guidelines and more details about the DL Coach role, as well as a basic overview of Canvas and best practices for communication and facilitation.
 The training is designed to help coaches become more familiar with the tools available to instructors and should take approximately 3 hours to complete.

 Icon of Number 2Indicate in the body of the email that you are requesting enrollment in the Canvas Orientation for Academic DL Coaches course.